Mayappa123/majorproject/README.md

-git reset 'filename' - used to reverse most modified change in all files. git reset HEAD~1 - used to reverse the staged change. git reset --hard hashID - used to make permanent changes in code till committed Id.
+git reset 'filename' - used to reverse most modified change in all files. git reset HEAD~1 - used to reverse the staged change. git reset --hard hashID - used to make permanent changes in code till committed Id. git diff 'branch name' - used to compare two branches

 #Created by mayappa Pujari...